 FileVault is one of those Mac features you know is there but are never really sure what for.
 Apple has never made a big fuss about this great tool designed to protect your data.
-So I decided to shed some light on it instead.
-You'll find everything you need to know about FileVault, about how and why you should use it in this article.
+So we decided to shed some light on it instead.
+You'll find everything you need to know about FileVault, including how and why you should use it in this article.

 FileVault is macOS built-in disk encryption feature.
 It's designed to encrypt your Mac's files on the hard drive using a 128-bit AES encryption with a 256-bit key.
 Once FileVault is enabled on your Mac, every single existing piece of data will be encrypted.
 Any new and changed data will be automatically locked and password-protected to prevent unauthorized access.

 FileVault was initially introduced to Mac in 2003 on OS X 10.3 Panther.
-But to say it wasn't good enough would be an understatement.
-It was terrible!
-The functionality was very poor, the implementation was shoddy, and only the home directory could be encrypted.
+But its functionality was very poor, the implementation was shoddy, and only the home directory could be encrypted.

 Should I use FileVault?